gridstatus/gridstatus/CONTRIBUTING.md

 ## Environment Variables

 * Copy `.env.template` into a new file called `.env` and fill in the appropriate values for the environment variables. `.env` should not be committed to the repository.
 * Fill out these variables if you want to use the EIA or ERCOT APIs.
+They should be available in the `pipenv shell` thanks to the `poetry-dotenv-plugin` plugin.

 ## Running Tests and Linting